Maybe we'll play some Glam Rock before it's all said and done.

 Let's see.

-Let's see what this is like.
+let's see what this is like.

 So this is AI.

-Shakes all over like a chilly bitch.
+Shakes all over like a jellyfish.

 There goes my baby.

-Anybody that's ever heard Elvis can know that's not Elvis, or anybody that knows Queen will be like, that sounds like Queen, not Elvis.
+So look, anybody that's ever heard Elvis can know that's not Elvis, or anybody that knows Queen will be like, that sounds like Queen, not Elvis.

 I don't think it's going to be about copyright with music or art.